Mixed legal system of Roman-Dutch civil law, English common law, and customary law

 The Supreme Court of Appeal is the highest court in respect of all matters other than those involving the Constitution.
 Apart from the Constitutional Court, no other court may alter a decision of the Supreme Court of Appeal as its decisions are binding on all courts of lower hierarchy.

-The High Court is comprised of seven provincial divisions and six local divisions which have jurisdiction over defined geographical areas.
+There are currently fourteen provincial divisions of the High Court of South Africa which have jurisdiction over defined geographical areas.
 The High Court deals with both civil and criminal matters.
 The decisions of the High Courts are binding on Magistrates Courts within their areas of jurisdiction.
 Circuit Courts are also part of the High Court.
 They sit at least twice a year, moving around to serve more rural areas.

 Foreign investments